Sending your employees on an all-expenses-paid vacation sends a message that’s loud and clear: You appreciate them and care about their well-being.

 4. Incentive Trip Gift Ideas & Activities

 Don’t let your intentionality and personalization stop once your guests have reached their destination.
 Start with personalization, with all guests receiving a personalized welcome letter along with an itinerary and a list of activities and sights they might want to check out.
 Welcoming them with art or a voucher to a local artisan can help make the experience unique right from the get-go.
 But don’t stop there.
-Dropping gifts off to employees’ rooms that correspond with activities on the trip can help build out a truly memorable experience.
+Dropping gifts off in employees’ rooms that correspond with activities on the trip can help build out a truly memorable experience.
 According to one travel study, the most memorable experiences include (in order of significance): 1. social interaction, 2. destination attractiveness, 3. excitement, 4. novelty, and 5. learning.

 5. Cyclical Incentive Trip Planning

-While planning an incentive trip every year is something for your employees to look forward to, don’t make the mistake of planning the same trip year after year.
+While planning an incentive trip every year is something your employees should look forward to, don’t make the mistake of planning the same trip year after year.
 Think ahead on how you make each experience unique—so that you can bring new motivations and experiences to your future winners.
 Each trip you plan provides a roadmap for future incentives, which you can tease to your employees to keep them excited about the coming year’s goals and adventures.

 Discover your Next Incentive Trip

 There are many paths to designing an unforgettable incentive trip when there are so many places to visit and unique experiences to try.
 Looking to discover your next incentive trip?
-Contact us at Unbridled, so we can help you level-up your incentive program.
+Contact us at Unbridled, so we can help you level up your incentive program.